Security Architecture

 CORS Policy

-CORS restricted to process.env.WEBAPP_URL only.
+CORS restricted to a single configured origin.
 No wildcard origins.
 Prevents cross-origin attacks from malicious sites.

 📄